kaisalmen/wsltooling/README.md

 ### X-Server
 Use [VcXsrv](https://sourceforge.net/projects/vcxsrv/) to connect to user interfaces launched from WSL on display 0.
 The setup configures everything properly.
 Just use the XLaunch in Mulit-Window mode and you are ready to go.
-Quickest test is to run Firefox (`sudo apt install firefox` and you are ready to go)

 ### Lauch shell scripts
 Set WSL as default bash execution: